• Skip to primary navigation

 How to Make the Best Amish Apple Fritters

 This homemade apple fritter batter is very easy to make.
 The only thing that takes a bit of time is chopping the apples and frying the fritters.
-You'll want to cut the apples into very small little pieces.
+You'll want to cut or chop the apples into very small pieces or grate them.

 Beat the eggs.
-Add the milk, applesauce, and lemon juice.
+Add the milk and lemon juice.
 Mix the dry ingredients separately and add to the wet mixture.
-Mix only to combine, and stir in the apples.
-Do not overmix.
+Mix only to combine.
+(If you feel like the batter is too thick, feel free to add another splash of milk.)

 (This post contains some affiliate links.
 If you click on a link to make a purchase, I may earn a small commission, at no extra cost to you.
 Thank you!)